Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 ```

 > ⚠️ **Important:** You actually _shouldn't_ implement `ToString`.
 I use it here because it's very slightly easier to
-> understand that what you _should_ do, which is implement the trait `Display`.
+> understand than what you _should_ do, which is implement the trait `Display`.
 We'll cover this at the end of the
 > chapter when the reason why is easier to understand.

 It's worth noting that in order to use methods associated with a trait, the trait must be in scope.
 We don't have to do